zuoc/journal/entries/my-hat.md

 Good friends are like good hats—always have one at your disposal.

 That's not to say that you should use your friends; but utilize them.
 We're here to build eachother up, after all.

+In other words— *be a good hat*.